salahnomad/salahnomad.github.io/content/rooted-futures/post-digital-detox/olive-grove-rituals-salah-nomad/index.md

 {{< figure src="images/analog-tea-ceremony.jpg" alt="Hands holding mint tea cup under olive branches, no electronics" caption="Analog Anchor: oxytocin-rich connection">}}

 **The Neurochemistry of Presence**
 Perfected in a Norwich pub with Zak (Chapter 6), this ritual proves: undivided attention creates biochemical magic no video call replicates.
-This contrasts sharply with my early experiences of **[digital scarcity](/cultural-bridges/tech/cybercafe-digital-scarcity/)** in cybercafés.
+This contrasts sharply with my early experiences of **[digital scarcity in cybercafés](/cultural-bridges/tech/cybercafe-digital-scarcity/)**, but the underlying principle of intentionality, which I've carried from **[my first radio to my current iPhone](/resources/nomad-tech-toolkit/evolving-nomad-toolkit/)**, remains the same.

 **Ceremonial Framework:**
 - **Vessel:** Hand-thrown clay teapot (essential)